A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Evaluation

 \subsection{Phase 6: Human Evaluation}

-While automated evaluations provide valuable initial insights, they can only go so far in identifying the best-performing retrieval–generation pipeline.
-For example, metrics such as LLM-as-judge may be imperfect for distinguishing accuracy across competing solutions.
-To complement these quantitative results and select a single final pipeline for potential deployment, we conducted a human expert evaluation.
+While automated evaluations provide valuable initial insights, they can only go so far in identifying the best retrieval–generation pipeline.
+For example, metrics such as LLM-as-judge may be imperfect for differentiating accuracy across solutions.
+To complement these results and select a single final pipeline, we conducted a human expert evaluation.

 In the first stage, we evaluated all 24 pipelines on the full \texttt{UR5 Cobot} benchmark.
 Performance was assessed primarily on accuracy.
 Latency was considered as a secondary criterion, and cost was treated as an acceptability threshold rather than a ranking factor.
 When pipelines had no practical differences in accuracy or latency, we relied on their accuracy ranking to guide the selection of candidates.
-Based on this full-benchmark evaluation, we narrowed the original set of 24 pipelines down to 2.
+Based on this evaluation plan, we narrowed the original set of 24 pipelines down to 2.

 After this narrowing step, we drew a random sample of ten questions from the \texttt{UR5 Cobot} benchmark for human evaluation.
 For each sampled question, we retrieved the corresponding answers generated by the two selected pipelines.
-These ten questions and answers were then presented to expert evaluators through a purpose-built web interface that enabled side-by-side comparison of model outputs.
+These ten questions and answers were then presented to expert evaluators through a purpose-built web interface that enabled blind side-by-side comparison of model outputs.
 Figure \ref{fig:qualtrics} shows this evaluation interface.
 This setup allowed us to distribute a structured survey to domain specialists in manufacturing, occupational safety, and human factors.
+All evaluators were safety engineers and academic researchers; we did not include front-line operators in this study.
+A planned future study includes assessing how performance and reliance change for less technically literate user groups, including new operators.